Skip to content

 When Reflect is the better fit

-If you want end-to-end encryption, a knowledge graph, and AI built into a beautiful personal note app, Reflect is excellent.
+If you want end-to-end encryption and AI built into a beautiful personal note app, Reflect is excellent.
 It's especially strong for solo thinkers who don't need team features.

 When people choose Hjarni instead